Robbie-Cook/legacy-personal-website/README.md

 * 'Project' contribution page for contributed work on open source projects

 ### Polishing

+* Replace bootstrap in navbar for the following reasons:
+  * The svg graphic for the navbar is hard to color with hex, so a bad workaround was made.
+  * Bug where you collapse navbar in mobile view and then expand page and nav items are misaligned hard to fix
+  * There are fixed values for the media queries -- I want to get these values from a theme variable

+  Bootstrap can either be replaced with:
+   * My own component
+      * Pros:
+         * Highly configurable
+         * Can be compatible with central theme context to be implemented
+         * Small size and loading time
+      * Cons
+         * Not feature rich
+         * Sub standard animations

+   * Another CSS framework
+       * Pros:
+         * Feature rich
+         * Nice animations
+         * Can learn new framework to save development and testing time
+      * Cons
+         * May not be configurable to a theme i.e. same problem as bootstrap -- need to look at rendering to be sure

 * Centralised theme file like what exists in navbar